lotgd-archivist/about/Links.md

 1.1.2 fork with some more devevelopment activity until around 2020.

 https://github.com/lotgd/core
-Re-Implementating project, looks to be inactive.
+Re-Implementation project, looks to be inactive.